pmastrogiovanni/skin_cancer_type_classifier/README.md

 # Summary
 I have built a multi-classifier on the HAM10000 dataset, which contains images of 7 types of skin cancer.

-As classes are highly unbalanced, i performed data augmentation on the dataset.
+Due to the significant class imbalance, I applied data augmentation to the dataset.

 My model is based on DenseNet121, allowing trainablity on some of its layers.
-Top was rebuilt employing multiple dropouts layers to address overfitting.
+To tackle overfitting, I reconstructed the top by incorporating multiple dropout layers.

-The model tested an accuracy of 85%.
+The model tested an accuracy of 85%
 (Training was performed on a Macbook pro M3 GPU).

 You can download the model in the repository and load it in your notebook to test it out: